-The Seven Best Hikes Near Denver
+The Best and Most Beautiful Hikes Near Denver

 From short treks to daylong affairs, these hikes are sure to impress.